Konsing/Punch-Hell-Game_Unity/ProjectDocument.md

 We do use physics for one thing, however: enemy drops.
 The powerup, point drop, and bullet point drop (which all enemy-fired projectiles are converted to when the enemy is killed), use Rigidbody2D as an easy method of giving their movement some character.
 The bullet point drop homes on to the player's character using Rigidbody2D physics.

 Projectile movement is done through the DanmakU library, which provides easy creation and management of projectiles with various parameters such as speed, direction, and angular speed.
 Projectile patterns are composable; one can have the enemy fire a pattern that is a line of bullets, and then compose that into a ring of line of bullets, an arc of line of bullets, a circle of a line of bullets, and so on.
 Movement of projectiles is done by the library without the use of Unity physics for better performance characteristics.
 In fact, the bullet sprite rendering, movement, and bullet collision are handled manually by the library and do not involve many Unity movement or physics subsystems.
 In fact, they don't even have their own GameObjects.
+Projectile collision does involve the use of a Collider2D, but DanmakU makes use of only the bounding boxes of these colliders and of the Physics.CircleCastNonAlloc to check for projectile collisions.

 ## Animation and Visuals